darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 * Three presses of the three mouse buttons, followed by
 * 2 more repetitions of the last click.

 Your shortcut can include one or more modifiers (`shift`, `ctrl` and `alt`).
-In this case, for a continuous shortcut, both the last key and the modifier must be pressed down when you execute the movement.
+In this case, for a directional shortcut, both the last key and the modifier must be pressed down when you execute the movement.
 For example, `ctrl + e double-press + pan` means that while moving the mouse left and/or right both  `e` and `ctrl` must be pressed down.

 ---